×

 Adults with ADHD face a lot of challenges in daily life.
 These could include:

-• Organization: They are disorganized and procrastinate a lot
+• Organization: They often appear disorganized and tend to procrastinate frequently.

-• They have poor time management and planning
+• Time Management and Planning: They exhibit poor time management skills and struggle with effective planning.

-• They make impulsive decisions without thinking of the consequences.
+• Decision-Making: They tend to make impulsive decisions without considering the possible consequences.

-Several adults get diagnosed with ADHD later in life even though they were not diagnosed as children.
-This is possible because either they did not show the symptoms in childhood or they were not recognized.
+Several adults get diagnosed with ADHD later in life, even though they were not diagnosed as children.
+This is possible because they either did not show the symptoms in childhood or were not recognized.
 Symptoms in adults interfere with daily life.
 Most adults with ADHD also have problems with their sleep.
 However, since the condition is often present with other mental disorders, it is difficult to treat.
 As people age, symptoms of inattention persist while symptoms like hyperactivity and impulsivity decline.

 Diagnosis and Treatment